Gluten Free Buttercream Frosting

 Unfortunately, butter is a key ingredient in buttercream!
 There are other types of gluten free frosting or icings that don’t require butter, but American buttercream requires quite a bit of butter.

-A simple glaze with about 1 1/2 cups of powdered sugar, 2-3 tablespoons of milk and a splash of vanilla is delicious drizzled over certain recipes!
+A simple glaze with about 1 1/2 cups of powdered sugar, 2-3 tablespoons of cream and a splash of vanilla is delicious drizzled over certain recipes!

 However, for layer cakes and cupcakes, I recommend sticking with buttercream.